tekian/cargo-deltabuild/README.md

 ]
 ```

-## File Control Mechanisms
+## File Control

 ### File Exclusion

 Exclude files and folders from analysis using glob patterns.
-Useful for ignoring build artifacts, temp files, etc.

 Config default: